GibinMGeorge/Work-Day-Scheduler/README.md

 When the page is refreshed, the saved events persist

-JavaScript and CSS file is properly commented.
+JavaScript file is properly commented.

-* The URL of the deployed application - https://gibinmgeorge.github.io/Password_Generator/
+* The URL of the deployed application - https://gibinmgeorge.github.io/Work-Day-Scheduler/

 * The URL of the GitHub repository - https://github.com/GibinMGeorge/Work-Day-Scheduler